Umayyad Mosque: Great Mosque of Damascus

 Construction history

-The site of the Umayyad Mosque houses sacred buildings from thousands of years ago, each of which in each embodiment has been transformed to suit the prevailing faith of the time.
-The ancient Aramaic temple dedicated to the god Haddad is the oldest layer of architectural use discovered in archaeological expeditions.
-During the Roman period, it turned into a temple for the god Jupiter, the god of rain for the Romans, and the place became the largest temple in Syria at the time.
+The site of the Umayyad Mosque contains sacred buildings dating back thousands of years, each transformed over time to suit the prevailing faith.
+The ancient Aramaic temple dedicated to the god Haddad is the oldest layer discovered in archaeological excavations.
+During the Roman period it became a temple for Jupiter, the god of rain, and the site was then the largest temple in Syria.

-In the fourth century, when the Roman Empire converted to Byzantine Christianity, Emperor Theodosius, who ruled between 379 and 395, converted this building into a church.
-It was later expanded to form St. John's Cathedral located on the west side of the ancient temple.
-The cathedral became the chair of the second highest bishop of the Patriarchate of Antioch.
+In the fourth century, when the Roman Empire adopted Byzantine Christianity, Emperor Theodosius (ruled 379–395) converted the building into a church.
+It was later expanded to form St. John's Cathedral, located on the west side of the ancient temple, and the cathedral became the seat of the second-highest bishop of the Patriarchate of Antioch.

 ADVERTISEMENT